The Miraculous Power of Intuition – “Divine Intervention and the Healing Power of Love”

-My first experience in performing what would later come to be considered a “miracle” by the other people involved, came as a desperate response to a moment of complete devastation that pushed me past all limitations by causing me to surrender to a higher power at a time in my life when I didn’t even believe in a higher power.
-I didn’t overcome my limitations by endlessly engaging in them in an attempt to somehow figure out how to overcome them, but by transcending them altogether by losing all awareness of the perception in which the limitations themselves existed.
+My first experience in performing what would later come to be considered a “miracle” by the other people involved, came as a desperate response to a moment of complete devastation that pushed me past all limitations causing me to surrender to a higher power at a time in my life when I didn’t even believe in a higher power.
+I didn’t overcome my limitations by endlessly engaging in them in an attempt to somehow figure out how to overcome them, but rather by transcending them altogether, where I moved into an altered state of mind where I didn’t perceive any limitations.
 It came by shifting into another space that was nested within the current one, in which fear didn’t exist and wasn’t a part of my awareness.
 This experience was an amazing lesson not only in helping me to see my own capabilities and learn to build confidence by believing in myself while going against all odds, but also revealing to me the shocking reality of how people tend to show up in times when it matters the most.

 This is just one part of a series of amazing experiences that spanned 15 months and served to open my eyes to the real potential of the human spirit when acting from a place of love, devotion, and surrender to a higher power that came as a heightened form of self-awareness.
 This was a particularly strange experience for me because at the time I was an atheist, and didn’t even know for sure if I actually believed in God or a higher power.
-So this did not come as a product of belief that was of a religious nature, but by breaking down all resistance in being able to access my own higher nature.
-It also served to teach me the true nature of people in moments of great necessity that went painfully unanswered.
+So this did not come as the result of belief or faith that was of a religious nature, but by breaking down all resistance, allowing me to access and step into my own higher nature.
+It also served to teach me about the true nature of people I relied on and trusted in moments of great necessity that went painfully unanswered.

 My son was born 4lbs.
 10oz., fully matured but with what I would discover through a relentless pursuit, as having Hirschsprung’s disease.
 He was hospitalized on Thanksgiving Day while just 2 weeks old, and underwent emergency surgery that set into motion an amazing process of self-discovery as a relentless and almost unbearable demonstration of mental and emotional fortitude.
 After six surgeries, two colostomies, and surgically implanted mainlines due to vascular breakdown of all available IV sites, he peeked out at 5 lbs.
 7 oz. at a little over two months old, then began a process of deteriorating.
 After losing weight and dropping back down to 4lbs.
 8oz., at a little over three months old, he became lethargic, unresponsive and hard to wake up, and began slowly dehydrating while all of his major organs started systematically shutting down.
 They diagnosed him at a little over 3 months old with “failure to thrive” and removed all life-support while estimating that he had approximately 48 hours before he would die.
 They gave me an option of leaving him in the hospital and allowing it to happen there or to take them home and when it “happened” I was told to call them and they would take care of all the necessary arrangements.